Julien-Blanc-tgcm/indexed_array/docs/design.md

 A `typename u` is used here, instead of a direct value.
 This allow us to support multidimensional indexers. `at_helper` is here for that: call the indexer with the correct arguments.

-And the terminal case is pretty straightforward:
+And the terminal case is pretty straightforward.
+This one also checks the number of arguments:

 ```cpp
 template <typename Indexer, std::size_t X>